borntofrappe/learning-d3/Stacked Bar Chart Component/README.md

   );
   ```

-  In the variable you now have a reference to the solitary group element, whether appended with the enter selection or found throuh the update counterpart.
+  In the variable you now have a reference to the solitary group element, whether appended with the enter selection or found through the update counterpart.

-  You can actually create an intermediate step, storing the enter selection if you need more clarity.
+  You can actually create an intermediate step, storing the enter selection, if you need more clarity.

   ```js
   groupXAxisEnter = groupXAxis